Freddie Francis: 1980–91: Return to cinematography

-In 1980 he returned to work as a director of photography this time for David Lynch in the British drama The Elephant Man (1980).
-The Elephant Man was principally shot at Wembley Studios in Panavision, utilizing Kodak's Plus X stock — the only monochrome emulsion that met Francis’ standards and was available in sufficient quantities.
-He earned great acclaim for his gorgeous black-and-white cinematography earning a British Academy Film Award nomination.
-Ben Kenigsberg of The New York Times dissected Francis' work on the film writing, "Francis takes advantage of opportunities for high contrast, but note how more subtle elements of Francis’s shading affect the storytelling.
+In 1980 he returned to work as a director of photography, this time for David Lynch in the British drama The Elephant Man (1980).
+This was principally shot at Wembley Studios in Panavision, using Kodak's Plus X stock — the only monochrome emulsion that met Francis's standards and was available in sufficient quantities.
+He earned great acclaim for his black-and-white cinematography earning a British Academy Film Award nomination.
+Ben Kenigsberg of The New York Times dissected Francis's work on the film, writing: "Francis takes advantage of opportunities for high contrast, but note how more subtle elements of Francis’s shading affect the storytelling.
 Lynch defers a full look at the deformed title character, John Merrick (John Hurt), to milk it for maximum impact.
 So Francis shows Merrick in varying degrees of shadow for the first half-hour — until a nurse stumbles upon him, at last fully illuminated by a skylight, and screams."

 Francis gained a new-found industry and critical respect as a cinematographer.
-During the 1980s, collaborated with Lynch two more times with the science fiction film Dune (1984) and the drama The Straight Story (1999), which was shot on location in Iowa in 23 days.
+During the 1980s he twice more collaborated with Lynch, on the science fiction film Dune (1984) and the drama The Straight Story (1999), which was shot on location in Iowa in 23 days.
 One of his favorite camera operators was Gordon Hayman.

 He worked on films such as The Executioner's Song (1982), Clara's Heart (1988).
 Francis's last film as director was 1987's Dark Tower (no relation to the 2004 book of the same name by Stephen King).
-Francis thought it was a bad picture owing to poor special effects and had his name taken off it.
-His name was substituted with the name Ken Barnett.
+Francis thought it was a bad picture, owing to poor special effects, and had his name taken off it.
+His name was substituted by the name Ken Barnett.

-With his work on the Civil War drama Glory (1989) directed by Edward Zwick he earned his second Academy Award.
-David E. Williams of American Cinematographer wrote, "Francis and director Zwick studied period stills by famed photographer Matthew Brady and others.
+With his work on the American Civil War drama Glory (1989), directed by Edward Zwick, he earned his second Academy Award.
+David E. Williams of American Cinematographer wrote: "..Francis and director Edward Zwick studied period stills by famed photographer Matthew Brady and others.
 The stark black-and-white images suggested a realistic approach devoid of filtration or sepia tones, relying instead on the credibility of the locations and production design to simulate the era.
-Photographically, Francis rendered Glory simply and honestly, with much of the intimate drama revealed in the light and shadow playing upon soldiers’ faces".
-Francis said of the experience "I’m a great believer in the futility of war and I believe we captured that idea quite well in several parts of Glory.
+Photographically, Francis rendered Glory simply and honestly, with much of the intimate drama revealed in the light and shadow playing upon soldiers' faces".
+Francis said of the experience: "I'm a great believer in the futility of war and I believe we captured that idea quite well in several parts of Glory.
 That was always in the back of my mind."